NeneWang/learn-programming/instructor/dev-notes.md

 ### Time to work on...

-:::important Time to work on our Japanese Emoticons!
+:::important Time to work on our project!
 [Click here to go to our Japanese Emoticons project] You only need to complete this for this class.
 But if you would like to, feel free to peek into the topics below!
 :::